evermind/docker-froxlor/README.md

     * Enable Let's Encrypt
     * Switch to the Acme2 Test endpoint until everything works!
 * Resources -> IPs and Ports
+    * For deployments using hostPort/hostIp
         * add IP 0.0.0.0, Port 80, Disable "Create Listen statement" (if not pressent)
         * add IP 0.0.0.0, Port 443, Disable "Create Listen statement", Enable "SSL Port"
+    * For deployments using pipework and directly assigned IPs
+        * Primary IP, Port 80 should already be there
+        * add Primary IP, Port 443, Disable "Create Listen statement", Enable "SSL Port"
 * System -> Settings -> System settings
     * Use domain name as default value for DocumentRoot path
-    * IP-address: 0.0.0.0
+    * IP-address: 0.0.0.0 (hostPort) or primary IP (pipework)
-    * Default IP/Port: 0.0.0.0:80
+    * Default IP/Port: 0.0.0.0:80 (hostPort) or primary IP:80 (pipework)
-    * Default SSL IP/Port: None
+    * Default SSL IP/Port: 0.0.0.0:443 (hostPort) or primary IP:443 (pipework)
     * Use libnss-extrausers instead of libnss-mysql
     * MySQL-Access-Hosts: 10.42.0.0/255.255.0.0,localhost (This is the default POD Network, change if your's differs)
     * Use libnss-extrausers instead of libnss-mysql
     * TODO: Set mailer to use SMTP
 * Resources -> IPs and Ports
-    * Delete the 10.42.X.X IP (if pressent)
+    * Delete the 10.42.X.X IP (if pressent, only with hostPort deployment)
 * System -> Settings -> PHP-FPM
     * Activate + Save
 * System -> Settings -> Froxlor VirtualHost settings